Talk to a lawyer @499

 There’s no official definition for the word “Trial.”
 It may also be referred to as “the hearing of statements and the presentation of objects, etc. in a law court to determine whether a person is guilty of a crime or to decide a case or a legal matter.”
 The trial is used in situations where the accused person is up for conviction or is exonerated by the court.
 The three types of trial procedures are warrant case, summary trial, and summons case.

-Summary trials are trials that are quickly concluded and have a streamlined recording approach.
+Summary trials in crpc are trials that are quickly concluded and have a streamlined recording approach.
 They are founded on the legal adage that "justice postponed is justice denied."
 It is crucial to remember that the summary serves merely to record the proceedings, not to carry them out.
 In every situation, the process must be conducted with caution and common sense.
 In a summary trial, the matter is tried and decided all at once.
 The rules governing summary trials are covered in Sections 260 to 265 of the Code of Criminal Procedure, 1973 (CrPC).

 Important Sections About Summary Trials